DABodr/ODR-Tools_Installer/README.md

    *   Supervisor (automatisation of all tools)

 A preconfigured directory with 4 services ,named "config", is also cloned in /home/$USER/dab/ .
-You can edit this one and add services.
+You can edit this one and add services. ( need sudo supervisorctl reread and sudo supervisorctl update after modification )

 At the end of the script you can select if you want configure Supervisor server and symlink (y/n) It will configure Supervisor server on port 8001 and add "config" directory files inside.